Harry Knowles: Fake Oscar nominees story

-In early 2000, Knowles posted materials stolen from an ABC staffer's home computer, which Knowles took at face value to be the Oscar nominees for the Academy Awards—a day before the official announcement.
+In early 2000, Knowles posted materials stolen from an ABC staffer's home computer, which Knowles took at face value to be the Oscar nominees for the Academy Awards, a day before the official announcement.
 When the actual nominees were announced the following day, it was discovered that his finalists in almost every category were incorrect.
 Knowles acknowledged his error when it became clear he was wrong, but then disclosed the IP address of the person whose computer had been hacked, compounding the error.
 The Academy considered suing Knowles for trademark and copyright infringement, but ultimately decided against it.

 Feud with Uwe Boll

-Filmmaker Uwe Boll has long feuded with Knowles, calling him a "retard" in response to his criticisms and accusing him of being "played" by film studios that "kissed his ass" with set visits and fake interest in producing movies for him, and suggesting to Knowles that the reason he hates him is because "I never kissed your ass, Harry."
+Filmmaker Uwe Boll has long feuded with Knowles, calling him a "retard" in response to his criticisms, and accusing him of being "played" by film studios that "kissed his ass" with set visits and fake interest in producing movies for him, and suggesting to Knowles that the reason he hates him is because "I never kissed your ass, Harry."

-Texas Chain Saw Massacre cast visit claims
+Texas Chain Saw Massacre claim

-Knowles claims that at his third birthday party, he was treated to a visit from the entire cast of The Texas Chain Saw Massacre.
-Knowles retains extremely detailed, happy memories of the event, including being given a basket full of dismembered body part props from Gunnar Hansen (the actor who played Leatherface), as well as cutting his birthday cake with the actual chainsaw used in the film.
+Gunnar Hansen, the actor who played Leatherface in The Texas Chain Saw Massacre, used Knowles as an example of fans creating fictional personal stories around the film.
+Knowles had claimed that at his third birthday party, he was treated to a visit from the cast in full costume, and was given a prop dismembered body part used in the making of the film.
 Hansen adamantly denied that any of this ever occurred.

+Tax delinquency

+By 2013, following the rise and fall of Ain't It Cool News in popularity, the site owed about $300,000 in unpaid taxes.